 Cancer Treatment Clinical Trials

-- Medical oncologists at South Carolina Oncology Associates are involved in clinical trials through the Sarah Cannon Research Institute.
+- Medical oncologists at South Carolina Oncology Associates participate in clinical trials and have the latest treatment options available for patients.

 - The American Cancer Society provides a free cancer clinical trial matching service to people looking for cancer clinical trials.
 This service is a collaboration with the Coalition of Cancer Cooperative Groups, an organization that helps ensure all cancer patients have access to cancer clinical trials.